Make Alternatives: Top Competitors & When to Choose Them

 Pros

-Unlimited flows even on the free plan
+Unlimited flows, even on the free tier

-Good for teams with collaboration features
+Good for teams with its seat-based pricing at higher tiers

 Cons